Every student deserves a dedicated mentor to help them master the craft of writing.

-I honed my teaching skills at Phillips Exeter Academy, one of the world’s most selective private schools.
-In their rigorous pre-college program, I taught writing seminars in “Craft of the Essay” and “Writing Process” as well as workshops focused on the college essay.
+I honed my teaching skills at Phillips Exeter Academy, one of the world’s top private schools.
+I taught writing seminars in “Craft of the Essay” and “Writing Process” as well as workshops focused on the college admissions essay, in their rigorous pre-college program.
 My teaching is based on Exeter’s world-famous Harkness method, which encourages students and teachers to learn collaboratively through open inquiry.

 Since 2008, I have been teaching talented students across the United States and around the world.
 Working 1-on-1 or in small groups, I deliver dynamic, personalized classes that prepare students for advanced-level courses in high school and college.

 “What a wonderful teacher!
 Fearless, determined, and upbeat.
 Broadly interested in contemporary literature as well as the classics.
 She will help and protect her students with stamina and dignity.”